- Adobe Premiere User Guide

 - 4. Tips and Tricks+

 When we talk about Freeze Frame effect then it means generating a static shot somewhere in between a floating video clip.
 This is a unique technique in the world of videography that simply causes repetition of single frame on screen for desired duration.
 Although, it is possible to capture still images using advanced filming devices or camcorders but if you don't have such tools then it is good to simply use the Freeze Frame effect on your desired scene.
 With this effect you can easily grab few stills from a large video and develop a new interesting story.
-The article below contains details about most useful methods for freezing a frame in video with Adobe Premiere Pro
+Adobe Premiere Pro provides several ways to freeze frame in video.
+The article below contains details about most 4 useful methods for freezing a frame in video with Adobe Premiere Pro.

 How to Create Freeze Frames in Premiere Pro